 Others who’ve been impacted by traffic violence envy her resilience.
 But that’s just one side of the story.
-“When people see me talk, they’re seeing me at my strongest,” Finney assures.
+“When people see me talk, they’re seeing me at my strongest,” she assures.
 “They’re not seeing me at those moments when I’m curled up and burying my head and crying about it.
 Those moments don’t come all that frequently, but when they do come, they’re just as bad as the first few days.”

 Kristi’s thinking back to the early morning hours of August 12, 2011, when her oldest son Dustin was struck and killed in a drunken hit-and-run in East Portland.